geraldnilles/My-DVR/README.markdown

 This will be the main process that is launched first.
 This process will host a Unix Socket (based on the asyncore class) and will spawn all of the other processes.
 Additionally, the Command Center will mantain the centra database used by the other subprocesses

 ## WebUI Server
-The User will interact with this process.
-Various DVR commands will be issued
+A HTTP web server will act as a simple User interface for scheduling and managing recordings.
+It will send and recieve commands to the Command Center.
+This webserver will use the FastCGI protocol.

 ## Recorder
 This process will be spawned by the Command Center when a stream needs to be recorded.
 THere may be multiple recorder processes running simultaniously.